Quick Verdict

 - Lower ongoing user management complexity

-- Requires ongoing subscription, billing, and renewal management
+- Ongoing subscription, billing, and renewal management

 - Continuous focus on retention and engagement